High school journalists who fought censorship win award

 The interim principal asked the students' adviser to take it down.
 The article was removed but students kept up links to it on social media, saying it was censored.

-Students talked to legal experts and the newspaper cited its rights under the “New Voices” law that protects First Amendment rights of student journalists.
+Students talked to legal experts and the newspaper cited its rights under the “New Voices” law, which protects First Amendment rights of student journalists.

 Information from: The Burlington Free Press, http://www.burlingtonfreepress.com